T. J. Ford: San Antonio Spurs

 On December 9, 2011, Ford signed a contract with the San Antonio Spurs.
 His final NBA game was played on March 7, 2012, in a 118–105 win over the New York Knicks, where he played for 5 and half minutes and recorded a single assist.
 During the game, in the second quarter, Ford suffered a stinger after being elbowed in his back by Baron Davis: "If it's anybody else, it's just a regular play.
 But because of me and my condition a simple elbow in the back has a different outcome than hitting someone else in the back."

 On March 12, 2012, after playing 14 games, he announced on Twitter that he would retire.
 On March 15, 2012, the Spurs traded Ford, Richard Jefferson and a 2012 first-round pick to the Golden State Warriors in exchange for Stephen Jackson.
 Ford was then waived by the Warriors.

+Coaching career

+On August 7, 2026, Ford was hired to serve as an assistant coach for the Milwaukee Bucks under head coach Taylor Jenkins.